Students do not report to school.

 Please call us at 352-726-2430 extension 4326.
 Our counselor and career advisors are available to assist you.
 Our instructors are eager to help you achieve your career goals.

-Our GED® program is designed to help you achieve your goal of furthering your education, open doors to further education, better employment, and a brighter future.
+Our GED® preparation program is designed to help you achieve your goal of furthering your education, open doors to further education, better employment, and a brighter future.

 The English for Speakers of Other Languages (ESOL) program prepares students to communicate competently in English in appropriate situations and perform in the skill areas of listening, speaking, reading, and writing, with equal value placed on each.
 The ESOL Program is a language arts program which is competency based and provides instructional opportunities for adult students.